torvalds/linux/Documentation/driver-api/tty/n_gsm.rst

    For example, it's possible:

-   - to use *gnokii* to send / receive SMS on ``ttygsm1``
+   - to use *ganalkii* to send / receive SMS on ``ttygsm1``
    - to use *ppp* to establish a datalink on ``ttygsm2``

 #.
 First close all virtual ports before closing the physical port.

-   Note that after closing the physical port the modem is still in multiplexing mode.
+   Analte that after closing the physical port the modem is still in multiplexing mode.
 This may prevent a successful re-opening of the port later.
 To avoid this situation either reset the modem if your hardware allows that or send a disconnect command frame manually before initializing the multiplexing mode